 Liverpool have never been further from their glory days of the 1970s and 1980s when the club was dominant in England and in Europe.
 Between 1973 and 1990 the club won 11 league titles and four European Cups, and many more domestic and European honors.
 In 2005, supporters enjoyed a flashback to former glories with an improbable win over AC Milan in the Champions League final in Turkey -- a match known by supporters as the "miracle of Istanbul" after Liverpool rallied from three goals down to win the match on penalties.

 But Liverpool fans' long wait to add to their record 18 league titles has been made worse by watching archrivals Manchester United creep up to join them on that figure, with 11 titles since Liverpool were last champions.
 Despite optimism when Hicks and Gillett bought the club, fueled by the signing of Spanish star Fernando Torres, Liverpool haven't won a trophy since lifting the FA Cup in 2006.

 The recent uncertainty and financial burden loaded on the club has coincided with a slump in form which saw Liverpool finishing seventh last season, missing out on a place in the lucrative Champions League, lose their manager, Rafa Benitez, and fail to compete in the transfer market.

 This season has been even worse.
 Under new boss Roy Hodgson, one win and three defeats in seven league matches has left the club in the Premier League's relegation zone.
-The current turmoil also comes just days ahead one of the club's most important games of the season: Sunday's "Merseyside derby" against city rivals Everton.
+On Sunday, Liverpool fans suffered the indignity of watching their side beaten at Anfield by newly-promoted Blackpool.